Feature Flags

 Steps to add a gate

-1. Register <feature>_admin_enabled in RELEASE_TOGGLES (das/utils/tenant/release_toggles.py) with default=False and a one-line description.
+1. Register <feature>_admin_enabled in PREVIEW_FEATURES (das/utils/tenant/preview_features.py) with default=False and a one-line description.

-2. Add ReleaseToggledAdminMixin to the ModelAdmin and set release_toggle = "<feature>_admin_enabled" as shown above.
+2. Add PreviewFeatureAdminMixin to the ModelAdmin and set preview_feature = "<feature>_admin_enabled" as shown above.

 Limitations

 Neither mechanism supports per-user gating or staged percentage rollouts.
-Both the typed flags and release toggles are loaded once per request via get_tenant_settings(), so a value cannot vary mid-request, and a global_override change ships with an ER release.
+Both the typed flags and preview features are loaded once per request via get_tenant_settings(), so a value cannot vary mid-request, and a global_override change ships with an ER release.
 For anything user-scoped, use permissions; for staged percentage rollouts, reach for a dedicated remote flag service rather than extending the patterns here.